FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 When showTextAlert is called, a dialog will appear and shows the title and message as specified and have an input field for the user to enter some text.
-The function call also takes two callbacks, one for the
-\"OK\" button of the dialog and one for the \"Cancel\" button.
+The function call also takes two callbacks, one for the "OK" button of the dialog and one for the "Cancel" button.
 The first callback can then use the getLastTextAlertInput() api call to get the input entered and do something with it.
 Note that the cancel callback cannot get access to the input entered